AUCKLAND (now via live-stream): MONDAY 21 SEPTEMBER 2020

 - Evaluating likely outcomes of the investigation process

-Matthew and Mike are senior members of Simpson Grierson's employment law team.
-They have experience advising on a broad range of issues which can lead to workplace investigations - including disciplinary and performance matters, allegations of sexual harassment and bullying and other workplace conduct and culture issues.
-They provide timely, commercial and pragmatic advice on employment law issues to Simpson Grierson's clients in a range of sectors.
+Mike is a senior member of Simpson Grierson’s employment law team.
+He has experience advising on a broad range of issues which can lead to workplace investigations – including disciplinary and performance matters, allegations of sexual harassment and bullying and other workplace conduct and culture issues.
+Mike provides timely, commercial and pragmatic advice on employment law issues to Simpson Grierson’s clients in a range of sectors.